ealcobaca/dynamic-design-machine-learning-pipelines/README.md

 ## Run

 * For reproduce experiment you can use Makefile for run/test:
-  - clean : clean all log data
+  - `clean` : clean all log data
-  - create-env-experiment : create env to run RS experiments
+  - `create-env-experiment` : create env to run RS experiments
-  - run-example : run RS experiment example
+  - `run-example` : run RS experiment example
-  - run-experiment : run RS experiment
+  - `run-experiment` : run RS experiment
-  - create-env-experiment-dss : create a env to run Auto-Sklearn with dynamic search space experiment
+  - `create-env-experiment-dss` : create a env to run Auto-Sklearn with dynamic search space experiment
-  - run-example-dss : run Auto-Sklearn with dynamic search space experiment example
+  - `run-example-dss` : run Auto-Sklearn with dynamic search space experiment example
-  - run-experiment-dss : run Auto-Sklearn with dynamic search space experiment
+  - `run-experiment-dss` : run Auto-Sklearn with dynamic search space experiment

 * For the analysis part, you should:
     - Create a Python3.10 env with `requiriments_colab.txt`
     - Run the notebooks of `analysis/`
+    - Code output can be found in this [link](https://drive.google.com/file/d/1qM99A8Znx16Dvq239eSEJE6YAZoBQR_E/view?usp=sharing)